-The global automotive electronics market size was valued at USD 217.86 billion in 2020 and is expected to expand at a compound annual growth rate (CAGR) of 7.9% from 2021 to 2028.
-The increasing integration and implementation of advanced safety systems such as automatic emergency braking, airbags, parking assistance systems, and lane departure warning to decrease road accidents is expected to favor demand over the forecast period.
-Moreover, features such as emergency call systems, alcohol ignition interlocks, and accident data recorder systems are rapidly adopted to safeguard in-vehicle passengers and are expected to drive market growth over the forecast period.
+The global automotive electronics market size was valued at USD 244,954.5 million in 2022 and is expected to expand at a compound annual growth rate (CAGR) of 8.6% from 2023 to 2030.
+The increasing integration and implementation of advanced safety systems such as automatic airbags, parking assistance systems,emergency braking, and lane departure warning to decrease road accidents are expected to favor demand over the forecast period.
+Moreover, features such as, alcohol ignition interlocks,emergency call systems, and accident data recorder systems are rapidly adopted to safeguard in-vehicle passengers and are expected to drive the industry’s growth over the forecast period.

 The growing adoption of Hybrid Electric Vehicles (HEV) and Electric Vehicles (EV) is also expected to drive the demand for automotive electronics components.
 Moreover, the substitution of mechanical components with electronic components, such as the use of electronic switches instead of a relay, is another means through which electronics can address the numerous needs of the automotive industry, simultaneously increasing reliability and reducing the weight of wire harnesses.
 Technological advancements related to in-vehicle safety and government regulations to minimize road accidents are also expected to boost the demand over the forecast period.

-The current carrying devices segment accounted for the largest revenue share of around 41% in 2020.
+The current carrying devices segment accounted for the largest revenue share of around 40% in 2022.
 Current carrying devices comprise products such as electronic switches, fuses, connectors, and wiring harnesses.
-The high cost and a large number of electronic components such as electronic switches, fuses, connectors, and wiring harness used in the vehicle are responsible for the significant market share of current-carrying devices in the component segment.
-The growth of this segment can be also be attributed to the rising demand for connectivity, convenience, and safety features in passenger cars as well as commercial vehicles.
+The significant market share of current-carrying devices in the component segment is due to the high cost and numerous electronic components used in vehicles, including electronic switches, fuses, connectors, and wiring harnesses.
+The increasing desire for connection, convenience, and safety features in both passenger automobiles and commercial vehicles can also be credited with the segment's growth.

-The safety systems segment accounted for the largest share of around 29% of the overall market in 2020.
-Safety systems comprise components such as airbags, tire pressure monitoring systems, keyless entry systems, electronic brake distribution, electronic stability control, electric power steering, and suspension control, among others.
-Increasing customer awareness about technological changes related to safety equipment in vehicles is expected to act as a potential driver for the growth of the safety systems segment.
+The safety systems segment accounted for the largest revenue share of around 28% in 2022.
+Safety systems comprise components such as airbags, keyless entry systems, electric power steering, electronic brake distribution, tire pressure monitoring systems, electronic stability control, and suspension control, among others.
+Growing consumer awareness of technology advancements affecting safety equipment in automobiles is anticipated to be a significant development factor for the safety systems market.

-The market in North America is expected to experience significant growth owing to the high level of motor vehicle production and the presence of automotive electronic component manufacturers such as TRW Automotive; Continental Corporation; Robert Bosch GmbH; and Autoliv, Inc.
+The North America automotive electronics industry is expected to experience significant growth over the forecast period, owing to the high level of motor vehicle production and the presence of automotive electronic component manufacturers such as TRW Automotive, Continental Corporation, Robert Bosch GmbH, and Autoliv, Inc.

-The key players that dominated the global market in 2020 include Continental Corporation; Robert Bosch GmbH; Autoliv, Inc.; Samsung; Delphi Technologies; Denso Corporation; and ZF Friedrichshafen AG.
-Most of these companies are focused on providing technologically driven and advanced products to enhance their product offerings in the market.
+The key players that dominated the global automotive electronics industry in 2022 include Continental Corporation; Robert Bosch GmbH; Autoliv, Inc.; Samsung; Delphi Technologies; Denso Corporation; and ZF Friedrichshafen AG.
+Most of these companies are focused on providing technologically driven and advanced products to enhance their product offerings.
 The companies are also undertaking strategic initiatives such as regional expansions, acquisitions, mergers, partnerships, and collaborations to grow in the market.

-Organic growth remains the key strategy for the overall industry, focusing on product launches to develop new and innovative products and expand product offerings.
-For instance, in April 2021, DENSO Corporation announced the development of products that feature advanced driver assistance technology for the new Lexus LS.
-The newly developed Advanced Drive would include LiDAR for detecting the shapes of surrounding vehicles and roads.
-Some prominent players operating in the global automotive electronics market are:
+Organic growth remains the key strategy for the overall industry, focusing on product launches to develop new & innovative products and expand product offerings.
+For instance, in December 2022, The Chinese government and the international technology company ZF Group signed an investment agreement for the construction of a highly automated and intelligent factory in Guangzhou to manufacture new electronics and advanced driver assistance products.
+This will increase China's production capacity in the fields of autonomous driving, cameras, sensors, and brake electronics.
+Some prominent players in the global automotive electronics market include:

 Continental AG